prinze-amir/SpotifyList-React/README.md

-# Spotify Playlist Maker App
+# Spotify Playlist Maker With React

 run npm inatall
 don't forget to access spotify api you need a clientid and client secret.
 You will need to create config.js file and define and export the variables clientId and clientSecret and redirectURI